The Ultimate Pictured Rocks Elopement Guide (updated for 2025)

 Elliot Falls

 At the east end of Miners Beach is Elliot Falls.
 Have you ever noticed how invigorated you feel after spending time near a waterfall?
 There’s a reason for that!
 Waterfalls generate negative ions, which provide numerous health benefits.
 Negative ions increase levels of serotonin, a neurotransmitter that plays a role in regulating mood and energy levels.
 They also help to improve circulation and respiratory function, and can even help to reduce stress levels.
-Getting married next to Elliot Falls will be a refreshing and rejuvenating experience.

 How to get there: